torvalds/linux/Documentation/driver-api/rapidio/rapidio.rst

 RapidIO Trade Association (RTA).
 The current version of the RapidIO specification is publicly available for download from the RTA web-site [1].

-This document describes the basics of the Linux RapidIO subsystem and provides information on its major components.
+This document describes the basics of the GNU/Linux RapidIO subsystem and provides information on its major components.

 1 Overview
 ==========

-Because the RapidIO subsystem follows the Linux device model it is integrated into the kernel similarly to other buses by defining RapidIO-specific device and bus types and registering them within the device model.
+Because the RapidIO subsystem follows the GNU/Linux device model it is integrated into the kernel similarly to other buses by defining RapidIO-specific device and bus types and registering them within the device model.

-The Linux RapidIO subsystem is architecture independent and therefore defines architecture-specific interfaces that provide support for common RapidIO subsystem operations.
+The GNU/Linux RapidIO subsystem is architecture independent and therefore defines architecture-specific interfaces that provide support for common RapidIO subsystem operations.